(Zagreb, Split, Dubrovnik)

 Hotel Cubo (4*) stands for originality, setting new standards and a cosmopolitan atmosphere.
 On the corner of Slovenska cesta road and Erjavceva street you can find a new confirmation of all three of the above qualities: contemporary design, exclusive materials, top quality suppliers, central location, friendly staff, modern furnishings.

 In the heart of one of Croatia’s most well-known cities, The Westin Zagreb Hotel (4*) is centrally located close to major historical and cultural attractions.
 The hotel’s beautifully appointed guest rooms and suites are sure to meet your needs, with the beautiful city views and Westin’s signature Heavenly Bed® for a restful night’s sleep.
 Relax in a robe and slippers, and then refresh in the oversized bathrooms.
 Explore Ben Josip Jelacic square and its surrounding area, or enjoy the close proximity to the business district.
 The hotel’s highly trained staff will make your stay more relaxing.
-Keep up with work from the business center or relax with a drink after a long day of business or leisure activities at Diana Bar.
+Relax with a drink after a long day of leisure activities at Diana Bar.

 Hotel Luxe (4*) is situated in the very centre of Split on one of its main streets.
 They are just steps away from ancient and cultural monuments, including the 1700 year-old historic core of the city, a UNESCO World Heritage Site.
 The hotel’s ideal location guarantees easy access to all important parts of the city.
 Within walking distance is the famous Diocletian Palace as well as the bus terminal, railway station, and the ferry.
 The hotel is also just a short walk from the city’s most popular sandy beach, Bacvice and its blue clear sea.
 Split’s wonderfully forested park, it's "green soul", Marjan Hill is also just a short stroll through the Varos section of the city that begins at the end of the waterfront Riva.